Why low carb can help you lose weight

 Rather than turning every meal into a math equation, carb restriction can help you automatically eat less without counting calories, in or out.
 Here’s why:

 Low-carb diets have a long and well-deserved reputation for decreasing appetite.
 Back in the 1950s, physician A.W.
 Pennington demonstrated that keeping carb intake very low allowed overweight people to lose weight without going hungry or having to think about calorie restriction.3

 How does this work?
-Lack of hunger when eating low carb has been linked to ketosis, a metabolic state in which your body runs mainly on fat — at least some of which is body fat — and fat-like compounds called ketones.
-Studies clearly show that these diets reduce hunger.4
+Lack of hunger when eating low carb has been linked to ketosis, a metabolic state in which your body runs mainly on fat — at least some of which is body fat — and breakdown products of fat called ketones.
+Studies clearly show that these diets reduce hunger, though the mechanisms via which ketones reduce hunger are only partly understood.4

-For example, in a small study, 10 adults with obesity and type 2 diabetes, who followed a non-calorie-restricted, very-low-carb diet, ended up reducing their usual intake by 1,000 calories, on average — even though they were allowed all the fat- and protein-filled foods they wanted.7
+For example, in a small study, 10 adults with obesity and type 2 diabetes, who followed a non-calorie-restricted, very-low-carb diet, ended up reducing their usual intake by 1,000 calories/day, on average — even though they were allowed all the fat- and protein-filled foods they wanted.6

 Fewer “empty” calories

-Unlike essential fatty acids in fat and essential amino acids in protein, there are no “essential” components in carbs.8 Carbs are the decorative throw pillows of food: fun to have, but unnecessary for health.
+Unlike essential fatty acids in fat and essential amino acids in protein, there are no “essential” components in carbs.7 Carbs are the decorative throw pillows of food: fun to have, but unnecessary for health.

 Although they provide energy, the nutritional profiles of grains and many other foods that are high in carbs aren’t uniquely impressive.
-But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.9
+But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.8

-By contrast, when you eat mainly fish, eggs, cheese, and other high-quality foods, you are more likely to end up meeting those essential nutrient needs more easily and with fewer calories.
+By contrast, when you eat mainly fish, eggs, cheese, and other high-quality, high-protein foods, you are more likely to end up meeting those essential nutrient needs more easily and with fewer calories.

 Reduced food reward

 For many people, eating sweets and other refined carbs in processed foods can light up reward centers in the brain.
-This response can then lead to cravings, which can make it difficult to eat “just one” of anything sugary or starchy.10
+This response can then lead to cravings, which can make it difficult to eat “just one” of anything sugary or starchy.9